The Beatles Review Saga

 Much like with Swift, I’ve never intently listened to the Beatles; I’ve only ever heard them on the radio or playing in the store or whatever.
 Unlike Swift, though—whom I had no opinions on going in— I’ve gone on record in the past saying I think the Beatles are overhyped.
 While I still stand by that to some degree, I don’t think it’s necessarily fair to state that without having heard much of their music.

-Additionally, while I don’t know much about the Beatles themselves, I actually know quite a lot about Yoko Ono; in fact, I wrote a research paper about her works for my feminist art history class.
+Additionally, while I don’t know much about the Beatles themselves, I actually know quite a lot about Yoko Ono; in fact, I wrote a research paper about her works for one of my art history classes.
 (I’m pretty proud of it honestly, I may post it here at some point.)
 So, long story short, I think I’ll have some interesting thoughts about their work.

 I may edit or add to the preamble here as I go, but for now, just know that I simply just forgot what else I was going to write here.
 Oops.